Marta on the spot as Brazil through with 1-0 win against Italy

 It was Marta's 17th World Cup goal, moving her ahead of Germany's Miroslav Klose to become the outright top scorer in both the men's and women's game.

-Australia beat Jamaica 4-1 to finish second in the group, also on six points, but ahead on goals scored of Brazil, who face a potential clash with hosts France for a place in the quarter-finals.
+Australia beat Jamaica 4-1 to finish second in the group, also on six points, but ahead on goals scored of Brazil, who face a clash with either hosts France or Germany for a place in the quarter-finals.

+“We were obviously targeting the first place in the group, but this is a World Cup after all.
+Now it doesn't matter who will cross our path.
+We can't choose it," said Marta.
+"We have cleared a goal of ours: qualifying.
+Now it's a matter to get ready and to try to go further."

+Italy coach Milena Bertolini told a new conference: “It’s hard to say it’s a nice defeat, however we are pleased to come through as group winners.
+It was very much unexpected as our goal was to just make it past the group phase.”

 Italy looked physically superior, but it was Brazil who had the biggest early chance when Debinha flicked on a corner kick and forced Italy keeper Laura Giuliani to make a point-blank save.